Masks? Washing? How to protect against coronavirus

 Wash your hands with warm water, disinfect surfaces, and keep a safe distance from sick people.

-If you do show symptoms - seek medical care as soon as possible WHO IS MOST AT RISK?
+If you do show symptoms, seek medical care as soon as possible WHO IS AT RISK?

 So far, researchers say those with pre-existing medical conditions and the elderly are more vulnerable to severe illness from the virus - particularly those with respiratory problems, says the WHO.